Human Trafficking is a business

 That's why we have joined The John School, an all-day class taught by licensed counselors, survivors of sex trafficking and community members.
 It targets men who are first-time offenders in Central Ohio with no record of violence.
 The goal of this class and similar programs is to “decrease the demand for prostitution, and hence, reduce the amount of human trafficking and sexual exploitation that occurs,” according to the Ohio Department of Public Safety’s John Schools Report.
 As of 2013, 50 cities in the United States were operating some form of a john school — including four in Ohio.
 It's not about shame or guilt, but about healing and finding healthy community.
 Since 2016, almost 200 men have completed the John School program.
 If you or a loved one struggles with misplaced love, lust, or loneliness, check out these resources.

 If you’re interested in joining the fight against sex trafficking, here are three practical ways you can get involved:

-- Drive a van: The Salvation Army in Central Ohio needs male drivers for a nightly street outreach program that delivers gift bags to victims of sex trafficking on the streets of Columbus; click here for more details
+- Drive a van The Salvation Army in Central Ohio uses male drivers for a nightly street outreach program that delivers gift bags to victims of sex trafficking on the streets of Columbus

-- Deliver bars of soap: Save Our Adolescents from Prostitution needs volunteers to help deliver bars of soap with The National Human Trafficking Hotline during major sporting events to local hotels that may have victims of sex trafficking; click here for more details
+- Deliver bars of soap Save Our Adolescents from Prostitution needs volunteers to help deliver bars of soap with The National Human Trafficking Hotline during major sporting events to local hotels that may have victims of sex trafficking

-- Join a committee: Central Ohio Rescue and Restore Coalition needs men to join its anti-trafficking committees, especially for Demand Reduction; click here for more details
+- Join a committee Central Ohio Rescue and Restore Coalition is looking for men to join its anti-trafficking committees, especially Demand Reduction